This post may contain affiliate links. Please read my disclosure policy.

 - Both boneless or bone-in pork chops can be used.
 I prefer the thick cut ones, which I find at Costco.

 - Pork chops cook quickly so make sure to not overcook them.
 To properly cook them, use a meat thermometer to check the internal temperature, don’t rely blindly on cooking time.
 Make sure the thermometer reads 145F to ensure your chops are fully cooked and till nice and juicy.
 Cooking time can vary based on the thickness of the pork chops.

 - Properly season them because this will make for a delicious and flavorful crust.

-- Let your chops rest for about 30 minutes on the counter before cooking them so they come to room temperature.
-This will ensure they cook on the inside and the center reaches the perfect temperature.
+- Let your chops rest for about 30 minutes on the counter before cooking them so they come to room temp.
+This will ensure they cook evenly on the inside and the center reaches the perfect temperature.